-In preparing the financial statements, the Directors are required to:
+In preparing the financial statements, the Directors are The Directors confirm to the best of their knowledge required to: that:

-- · select suitable accounting policies and then apply them consistently; - · make judgements and accounting estimates that are reasonable and prudent; - state whether they have been prepared in accordance with UK-adopted International Accounting Standards, subject to any material departures disclosed and explained in the financial statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business; and - prepare a Directors' Report, strategic report and Directors' remuneration report which comply with the requirements of the Companies Act 2006.
+- · select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether they have been prepared in accordance with UK-adopted International Accounting Standards, subject to any material departures disclosed and explained in the financial statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business; and - the Annual Report and financial statements, taken as a whole, are fair, balanced and understandable and prepare a Directors' Report, strategic report and provide the information necessary for shareholders Directors' remuneration report which comply with the to assess the Company's position and performance, requirements of the Companies Act 2006. business model and strategy.